ESR-BeamSimulation/CETASIM/README.md

 # FASTION
 New features are added in the code.
 For beam-ion simulation, multi-gas and and multi-interaction subroutine are added.
-Long range wake due to RW and HOM are under debuging.
+Long range wake due to RW and HOM in MP mode is under debuging.
-All files printed out are changed to sdds format.

 This code is delveped with C++ by Chao Li.